run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/link-other-functionalities-to-the-ticket.md

 6. To link a **Related Configuration Item**, click on "Related CI" and then on "Search Configuration Item".
 Search for the item you want and then click on "Select";

+    !!! note "NOTE"

+        When a CI is linked to the ticket and it has a valid license, the user will be informed by the system before taking action.

 7. To link a **Project**, click on the area with same name and then in the field project.
 Link the item you want;

 8. To view the periodic activities, click on **Agenda**;

-9. To verify the e-mails received about the request, click on the area **E-mail Reading** and then "Verify e-mails".
+9. To verify the e-mails received about the request, click on the area **Email Reading** and then "Verify e-mails".
 Note that the e-mail reading will be only used if the parameters are correctly configured;